-April Fool’s Day is one of the few days in the year where pranks are expected, and sometimes anticipated with glee.
+April Fool’s Day is one of the few days in the year where pranks are expected and sometimes anticipated with glee.
 But as with everything, there’s a time and a place for elaborate pranks, and it’s probably not at the office.

-While it may be tempting to put every single item in your co-worker’s cubicle upside down for April Fool’s day, please exercise good judgement and a certain degree of professionalism while still enjoying a good laugh.
+While it may be tempting to put every single item in your co-worker’s cubicle upside down for April Fool’s day, please exercise good judgment and a certain degree of professionalism while still enjoying a good laugh.
 Below are some examples of how NOT to celebrate April Fool’s Day in the Workplace…

 A Bad Rule of Thumb